Unboxing & Planting Guide

 Not ready to plant yet?

-If you are not ready to plant, don’t worry…you have several options.
-The best option, if the temperature is above freezing, is to “heel “them in.
+If you are not ready to plant, don’t worry - you have several options!
+The best option, if the temperature is above freezing, is to "heel" them in.
 Dig a hole in a shady spot big enough to accommodate the roots of the entire bundle of bare root plants, then mound up soil or sawdust to completely cover the roots.
 The roots need to be kept moist but not waterlogged.
 They can go into a hole in the ground or into a container with sawdust or similar material.
 Before heeling in, remove the plastic bag and shredded paper that surrounds the roots.
 You can briefly keep your leafless bare root plants in the plastic bags they came in, in a cool place where plants will not freeze or dry out; for example, in a garage (ideally 35-45°F).
 DO NOT store your dormant bare root plants in a warm place, for instance, in your house, for more than a few days if they are going to be planted in cold conditions.
 Plants kept under warm conditions for an extended period lose hardiness and may then be damaged by even mild frost.
 If you can’t heel the bare root plants in, open the bag containing the roots and spray the roots as needed with water to keep them moist but not soggy.
 Keep in a shaded place and try not to leave puddle of water in the plastic bag.
 You can poke small holes in the bottom to allow drainage.
 Close the top of the bag to retain the moisture and check periodically to be sure the roots are not sitting in water or have become dry.
 Remember that the sooner your plants are in their permanent location, the better chance they have of thriving!

 Digging the hole

-Begin by digging a hole that is a few inches wider and the same depth as the roots.
+Begin by digging a hole that is at least twice as wide and the same depth as the roots.
 A deep crater is not good because as the disturbed soil settles, the plant will sink.
 The soil should be moist.
 However, if it’s very wet, wait until the soil will break apart when you squeeze a clump (which is not always possible in the Pacific Northwest.
 We have had success planting in wet soil).
-In order to make a gradual transition from natural soil to the amended soil, use a shovel — or better still a spading fork — to fracture and crack the walls and the bottom of thehole.
+In order to make a gradual transition from natural soil to the amended soil, use a shovel — or better still a spading fork — to fracture and crack the walls and the bottom of the hole.
 This will make it easier for new roots to penetrate unhampered into the native soil.
 You can amend your back-fill soil by adding up to 20%, about two shovels full, of finished compost, leaf mold or peat moss.
 Avoid potting mixes, manure or other fertilizers in the planting hole.
 You may add lime or sulfur to adjust the pH if your soil test shows it is needed.
 There is some debate about how deep to plant your trees.
 We plant trees at the depth they were planted in the nursery or at most two or three inches deeper.
 If yours is a grafted or budded tree, make sure the graft union remains at least two inches above the ground.
 Should the graft union become buried, roots could form above the graft, negating any dwarfing qualities of the rootstock.

 Planting the tree